 BEAVER LAKE CREE NATION

 BUFFALO LAKE MÉTIS SETTLEMENT

 FROG LAKE FIRST NATION

 The program is for women who are pregnant, are planning to become pregnant or who have recently given birth and are dealing with alcohol and/or drug use and want to make a real, positive change for their future.

-Mentors have the flexibility to do whatever it takes to help the people in their care.
-This can involve finding alcohol and drug treatment, connecting mothers to community resources and stabilizing their lives by connecting to community resources that can provide clothing, shelter and healthcare.Let us Help you
+Mentors have the flexibility to do whatever it takes to help the women in the mentorship program.
+This can involve finding alcohol and drug treatment, connecting to community resources, and assisting women to find shelter, financial support, and healthcare.